Where Do Jobs Come From?

 is gettin’ paid today

-(you’ll probably bond more
+you’ll probably bond more

-with a different coworker anyways)
+with a different coworker anyway